northword/zotero-plugin-scaffold/docs/src/test.md

   --exit-on-finish  Exit the test suite after all tests have run -h, --help        display help for command
 ```

-## Watch Mode

-In watch mode, Scaffold automatically:

-- Recompiles source code, reloads plugins, and reruns tests when the source changes.
-- Reruns tests when test files are modified.

-This feature is still under development.

 ## Running Tests on CI